MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/fin-ops-core/fin-ops/get-started/hol-use-regression-suite-automation-tool.md

 ![Flyt for demonstrasjonsscenariet](./media/use_rsa_tool_14.png)

-Illustrasjonen nedenfor viser forretningsprosessene for dette scenariet i RSAT.
+Følgende illustrasjon viser hierarkiet for forretningsprosesser for dette scenarioet i LCS Forretningsprosessmodelerer.

 ![Forretningsprosesser for demonstrasjonsscenariet](./media/use_rsa_tool_15.png)